 In This Article

-Most people encounter the concept of ketosis and/or experience ketosis in relation to low-carbohydrate dieting.
+Most people learn about ketosis or experience it when following a low-carbohydrate diet.
 Low-carb dieting is effective for weight loss and can be especially beneficial for people with diabetes.

 Two of the most popular low-carb diets – the Atkins diet and the keto diet – restrict carb intake to no more than 20 grams a day temporarily or permanently.
 To make up for the deficit, dieters must consume high amounts of other macronutrients, including fat and protein.